mdgriffith/stylish-elephants/v5-Alpha-changes.md

 The key insight is that it's not so much the separation of layout and style that is important as it is that _properties affecting layout should all be in the view function_.
 The main thing is _not_ having layout specified through several layers of indirection, but having everything explict and in one place.

-The new version moves to a more refined version of this idea: Everything should be explicit and in your view!
+The new version moves to a more refined version of this idea: **Everything should be explicit and in your view!**

 ## Style Organization

 Your next question might be "if we don't have a stylesheet, how to we capture our style logic in a nice way?"

 The main thing I've found is that stylesheets in general seem to be pretty hard to maintain.
 Even well-typed stylesheets that only allow single classes!
-You have to manage names for everything
+You have to manage names for everything, and in the case of large style refactors it's not obvious that style classes would be organized the same way.

 So, I'm not sure that stylesheets or something like stylesheets are the way to go.

 My current thinking is that you have 2 really powerful methods of capturing your styling logic.

-1. Just put it in a view function.
-If you have a few button variations you want, just create a function for each variation.
+1. **Just put it in a view function.** If you have a few button variations you want, just create a function for each variation.
 You probably don't need a huge number of variations.
 You don't need to think of it like recreating bootstrap in style-elements.

-2. Create a `Style` module that captures the _values_ you use for your styling.
-Keep your colors there, as well as values for spacing, font names, and font sizes.
+2. **Capture your colors, font sizes, etc.**  Create a `Style` module that captures the **values** you use for your styling.
+Keep your colors there, as well as values for spacing, font names, and font sizes all in one place.
 You should consider using a scaling function for things like spacing and fontsizes.

-I'm going to write more on this, which will present more of an argument and include some examples when I do the next pass at documentation.

 ## Element.Area

-The `Element.Area` module is now how you can do accessibility markup like tag where your navigation is.
+The `Element.Area` module is now how you can do accessibility markup.

 You can do this by adding an area notation to an element's attributes.